VIDA-NYU/auctus/docs/restapi.rst

 Direct the user to the ``link_url`` obtained at step 1.
 Wait for them to be done to move to step 3, or poll step 3 regularly.

 The user will be able to use our interface like normal, including using filters and related searches.
-The download buttons are replaced by "Add to <system_name" buttons.
+The download buttons are replaced by "Add to <system_name>" buttons.

 Step 3: Obtain the selected data from Datamart: ``GET /session/<id>``
 *********************************************************************

-Issue a request to ``GET /session/<session_id>``, where ``session_id`` is the short string you obtained in step 1.
+Issue a request to ``GET /session/<session_id>``, where ``<session_id>`` is the short string you obtained in step 1.

 The result is an array of JSON objects, under a top-level key ``results``.
 Each object has a single key, ``url``, at which you can find the data that the user selected (in the format you selected at step 1).